David Neal (British Army officer): Independent Chief Inspector of Borders and Immigration (ICIBI)

-David Neal is the third individual appointed to the post of Independent Chief Inspector of Borders and Immigration.
-The ICIBI is an independent monitoring body that reports on the efficiency and effectiveness of the immigration, asylum, nationality and customs functions carried out by the Home Secretary, officials and others on her behalf.
+David Neal was appointed the third individual appointed to the post of Independent Chief Inspector of Borders and Immigration.
+The ICIBI is an independent monitoring body that reports on the efficiency and effectiveness of the immigration, asylum, nationality and customs functions carried out by the Home Secretary, officials and others on their behalf.

 Neal gave evidence to the Home Affairs Select Committee in June 2022, where it was revealed that he had not met Home Secretary Priti Patel since his appointment in March 2021.

-In July 2022 the Home Office published a delayed report produced by Neal into small boats crossings the Channel which was highly critical of the Home Office's performance and response.
+In July 2022, the Home Office published a delayed report produced by Neal into the English Channel irregular migrant small boats crossings which was highly critical of the Home Office's performance and response.

-On 24 October 2022, Neal again gave evidence to the Home Affairs Select Committee which exposed serious overcrowding at Manston processing centre, conditions which Neal described as "wretched".
+On 24 October 2022, Neal again gave evidence to the Home Affairs Select Committee which exposed serious overcrowding at Manston arrivals and processing centre, conditions which Neal described as "wretched".
 This evidence prompted an urgent question in the House of Commons from the Chair of the Home Affairs Select Committee, Dame Diana Johnson MP, on 26 October 2022.
 A second urgent question on the same subject was tabled by Sir Roger Gale MP on 7 November 2022.

+On 12 September 2023 in an interview with the Times, Neal reported that Immigration Minister Robert Jenrick was refusing a meeting to discuss Neal's findings from a visit to the Bibby Stockholm barge.
+Neal described the removal in August of asylum seekers from the barge after the discovery of legionella bacteria as a "shambles".

+Later that month, OpenDemocracy reported that Neal's appointment would not be extended after his 3-year contract ended in March 2024 and that he had been 'sacked' for being excessively critical of the Home Office in reports dated from February 2022.
+These reports were accessed through Freedom of Information requests.

+Neal was dismissed from his position on 20 February 2024 after a dispute with the Home Office over the release of information relating to the alleged lack of security over flights landing at London City Airport.

+In February 2024 Neal submitted written evidence to the Home Affairs Committee, outlining 10 areas that he viewed necessary to make the ICIBI more effective.
+These included the introduction of cross Whitehall inspection powers, access to Home Office commercial contracts and increased powers to publish the ICIBI's reports.

+On 4 March 2025, an urgent question was placed in the House of Commons by the Chair of the Home Affairs Select Committee, Dame Diana Johnson MP, asking the Secretary of State for the Home Office to make a statement on the publication of 13 reports by the former ICIBI and how the inspectorate will now operate in the absence of a chief inspector or deputy?
+Neal was criticised by Tom Pursglove the Minister responding to the urgent question, but praised by Chi Onwurah as a "diligent and dogged public servant" and a "incredibly impressive, robust, informed, all over the detail and entirely independent".